Kehvarl/roguelikedev-2024-drgtk/Progress_Log.md

 Our @ symbol currently exists as a hash in our game state.
 We could continue with this approach and just add a variety of properties to the hash to account for things like hit-points, experience, level, and any other attributes we need to track, there is another approach: using a class.

 #### The Sprite Class
 We could create a class and give it some way to output the sprite we need to draw.
-That might looks like this:
+That might look something like this:
 ```ruby
 class Entity
   def initialize(x,y,w,h,tile_x,tile_y)